 For MCIc/MCInc, it is a more challenging data set for the ROICSE approach in classifying MCIc from MCInc patients, due to the fact that only tiny differences can be found between their sMRI images.
 We still give ACC's, Se's, Sp's, and MCC's of the six state-of-the-art methods and the ROICSE approach, which are shown in Table 6.
-It is obvious from Table 6 that ACC of the ROICSE approach is 77.29%, which is 4.43% higher than the best comparison method's 72.86%.
-In addition, Se and MCC of the ROICSE approach consistently outperforms those of the six state-of-the-art methods, and reaches 80.36% and 0.61.
+It is obvious from Table 6 that ACC of the ROICSE approach is 77.29 percent, which is 4.43 percent higher than the best comparison method's 72.86 percent.
+In addition, Se and MCC of the ROICSE approach consistently outperforms those of the six state-ofthe-art methods, and reaches 80.36 percent and 0.61.
 Conversely, Sp of the ROICSE approach is lower than that of the best comparison method.
 According to experimental results listed in Table 6, we can prove that patients who will convert to AD are different from those who will remain stable in their subband energy distributions.
-This is why the ROICSE approach obviously outperforms the six state-ofthe-art methods on the MCIc/MCInc data set.
+This is why the ROICSE approach obviously outperforms the six state-of-the-art methods on the MCIc/MCInc data set.

-It is obvious from Tables 3 to 6 that the ROICSE feature can be relatively accuracy to describe the sMRI images of subjects with AD, MCI and HC.
-There are three reasons: Firstly, a constructed mask is used to segment the GM image into different ROIs; Secondly, the contourlet transform is
+It is obvious from Tables 3, 4, 5, and 6 that the ROICSE feature can be relatively accuracy to describe the sMRI images of subjects with AD, MCI and HC.
+There are three reasons: First, a constructed mask is used to segment the GM image into different ROIs; Second, the contourlet transform is performed on the ROIs to obtain subbands of the ROI; Third, the ROICSE feature is constructed with countour and energy distribution information of the ROI.